cloudmelon/Cloud-Native-Playbook/03 - Networking.md

 - Kubelet requests port 10250 open
 - The work nodes expose services for extenral access on 30000 to 32767

+You can find the details on official documentation : https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/install-kubeadm/#check-required-ports

+Be careful the network both in cluster and pod level :
+- Every Pod should have a unique IP address
+- Every Pod should able to communicate with other pods in the same node and other nodes without NAT

+As long as we can implement a solution that takes care of automatically assigning IP addresses and establish connectivity between the pods in a node as well as pods on different nodes.

 ## Play 1 : Network Policy